-The following table provides information as of December 31, 2020 with respect to the shares of our common stock that may be issued under our existing equity compensation plans:
+The following table provides information as of December 31, 2021 with respect to the shares of our common stock that may be issued under our existing equity compensation plans:

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options and Rights Weighted- average Exercise Price of Outstanding Options and Rights (4) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (a) (b) (c) Equity Compensation Plans Approved by Stockholders (1) 9,961,429 \$6.44 4,125,561 (5) Equity Compensation Plans Not Approved by Stockholders (2) 6,166,099 \$4.82 7,629,133 (6) Total 16,127,528 (3) \$5.61 11,754,694
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options and Rights Weighted- average Exercise Price of Outstanding Options and Rights (4) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (a) (b) (c) Equity Compensation Plans Approved by Stockholders (1) 7,020,280 \$8.15 10,412,037 (5) Equity Compensation Plans Not Approved by Stockholders (2) 5,295,874 \$6.27 5,845,897 (6) Total 12,316,154 (3) \$7.25 16,257,934

-- (1) Consists of our 2007 Stock Incentive Plan, 2014 Equity Incentive Plan, and 2014 Employee Stock Purchase Plan. - (2) Consists of our 2014 Inducement Grant Equity Incentive Plan, the nToggle, Inc. 2014 Equity Incentive Plan, and the Telaria Plans, each described below. - (3) Represents 6,695,155 shares to be issued upon exercise of outstanding options and 9,432,373 shares subject to outstanding unvested restricted stock units.
-Includes 146,341 performance related restricted stock units that vest based on certain stock price performance metrics.
-Between 0% and 150% of the performance stock units will vest on the third anniversary of its grant date. - (4) Represents the weighted-average exercise price of outstanding options.
-Shares subject to outstanding unvested restricted stock units and performance-based stock units become issuable upon vesting without any exercise price or other cash consideration required. - (5) Consists of 2,076,397 shares that were available for future issuance under the 2014 Equity Incentive Plan and 2,049,164 shares that were available for future issuance under the 2014 Employee Stock Purchase Plan as of December 31, 2020, including 263,750 shares subject to purchase during the offering periods in effect as of December 31, 2020.
-On January 1, 2021, an additional 5,701,427 shares became available for future issuance under the 2014 Equity Incentive Plan and an additional 1,140,285 shares became available for issuance under the 2014 Employee Stock Purchase Plan, both pursuant to the plan's evergreen provisions. - (6) Shares available for future issuance under the 2014 Inducement Grant Equity Incentive Plan and the Telaria, Inc. 2013 Equity Incentive Plan as of December 31, 2020.
+(1) Consists of our 2007 Stock Incentive Plan, 2014 Equity Incentive Plan, and 2014 Employee Stock Purchase Plan.

+(2) Consists of our 2014 Inducement Grant Equity Incentive Plan, the nToggle, Inc. 2014 Equity Incentive Plan, and the Telaria Plans, each described below.

+- (3) Represents 5,129,221 shares to be issued upon exercise of outstanding options, 7,149,615 shares subject to outstanding unvested restricted stock units, and 37,318 shares subject to outstanding vested but deferred restricted stock units.
+The 7,149,615 shares subject to outstanding unvested restricted stock units includes 552,267 performance related restricted stock units that vest based on certain stock price performance metrics. - (4) Represents the weighted-average exercise price of outstanding options.
+Shares subject to outstanding unvested restricted stock units and performance-based stock units become issuable upon vesting without any exercise price or other cash consideration required. - (5) Consists of 7,477,552 shares that were available for future issuance under the 2014 Equity Incentive Plan and 2,934,485 shares that were available for future issuance under the 2014 Employee Stock Purchase Plan ("ESPP") as of December 31, 2021, including approximately 178,757 shares subject to purchase during the ESPP offering periods in effect as of December 31, 2021.
+On January 1, 2022, an additional 6,610,173 shares became available for future issuance under the 2014 Equity Incentive Plan and an additional 1,322,035 shares became available for issuance under the 2014 Employee Stock Purchase Plan, both pursuant to the plan's evergreen provisions that provide for automatic annual increases on January 1 of each year until January 1, 2024 equal to 5% and 1%, respectively, of our outstanding shares as of the preceding December 31 (or such lesser amounts as approved by the Board). - (6) Shares available for future issuance under the 2014 Inducement Grant Equity Incentive Plan and the Telaria, Inc. 2013 Equity Incentive Plan as of December 31, 2021.